About the project

 I am a Brazilian and Italian citizen, passionate about libraries.

 Since I started attending the public library in my hometown (Júlio de Castilhos, Rio Grande do Sul, Brazil) I was fascinated by the world of information, books and the services and activities provided in these spaces of knowledge.

 As much as I like, I became a librarian (graduated from the Federal University of Rio Grande do Sul, Brazil).
 I am also a graduate in Business Administration and Information Systems Analysis.
 From 1999 to 2018 I worked as a librarian at the Pontifical Catholic University of Rio Grande do Sul, Porto Alegre, Brazil.

-Currently, I work at EBSCO Information Services as Training Manager for the Brazilian territory.
+Currently, I work at EBSCO Information Services as SaaS Innovation Manager for Latin America and the Caribbean.

 Hope you enjoy!